Renal cell carcinoma is the most common kidney cancer in adults.

 When possible laparoscopic +/- robotic assistance is preferred.

-In appropriate patients nephrectomy may be considered, even in the presence of metastatic spread - and may offer survival benefit.
-Selective metastasectomy (surgical removal of metastasis) may be considered.
+In appropriate patients, nephrectomy may be considered, even in the presence of metastatic spread - and may offer a survival benefit.
+Selective metastasectomy (surgical removal of metastasis) can also be considered.

 There are a number of systemic therapies are available: